Weather house: Cultural background and influence

 Weather houses are associated in the popular mind with Austria, Germany or Switzerland, and are often decorated in the style of a cuckoo clock.
 They are often sold as "typical German" souvenirs to travellers from other countries.

 Many weather houses also bear a small thermometer on the part between the two doors that conceals the gut suspension, and many also contain a piggy bank.

 In contrast, the term "weather house" in the United States referred to buildings built by the U. S. Signal Service and then the U. S. Weather Bureau to house the instruments and Chief Weather Observers so that they could do their job.
-The National Weather Service, the successor to the U. S. Weather Bureau, now uses the term "shelter."
+The National Weather Service, the successor to the U. S. Weather Bureau, now uses the term "shelter".

 A one-act English comic opera called Weather or No, about the male and female figures in a weather house falling in love, became popular when it was played as a companion piece to The Mikado in 1896-97.

 The Brollys is an animated television series about a boy who is magically transported every night into the weather house on the wall of his bedroom.

+Weather houses are mentioned in the novel Wintersmith by Terry Pratchett.